thelowesttype/thelowesttype.github.io/content/blog/server-setup/index.md

 <br>

-So picture this: you recently "borrowed" a shiny new server from another lab — full of optimism, sunshine, and rainbows.
+So picture this: you recently "borrowed" a shiny new server from another lab full of optimism, sunshine, and rainbows.
 You plug it in, power it up… and the happiness evaporates instantly.

 There are fifty users, all blessed with root access, and the hard drive is so full that the desktop won't even load.
-That's when it hits you — the reality of what you've just inherited.
+That's when it hits you the reality of what you've just inherited.

 You're not just getting a server; you're inheriting years of chaos.
-You'll need new hard drives, a proper user management system, and—let's face it—you'll probably end up writing half the management software yourself.
+You'll need new hard drives, a proper user management system, andlet's face ityou'll probably end up writing half the management software yourself.
 Because who else will?

 After fixing the same problems approximately 472 times, I decided it was time to automate the pain.
-Hence, this lovingly chaotic survival manual for Server Maintenance — a place where Docker reigns supreme and `/scratch` is your only true home.
+Hence, this lovingly chaotic survival manual for Server Maintenance a place where Docker reigns supreme and `/scratch` is your only true home.

 > In theory, automation saves time.
 In practice, it just breaks faster while you're asleep.
 >